 Now the email lines above work really well but sometimes you’ll want to create something from scratch for your situation.
 If you’re like most people, you’ll get to the end of your email and write something like this:

 “I’m not sure if you may be interested in something like this, but if you are feel free to let me know what you would like to do.”

 This does you no good.
 So how do you write a better end to your email for your situation?

-- A suggestion with instructions on what to do next.
+- Include a suggestion with instructions on what to do next regardless of their answer.

 If you’re contacting a potential client, that means you include how to move forward assuming they’re interested.

 “I’d like to discuss the details, sometime this week, if you are interested.
 If so, would it be okay if I sent you a few ideas on how I could help?”

 The only goal is to get a reply.
 Your email should take seconds to reply to.